tldr-pages/tldr/pages/common/drill.md

 # drill

-> Get information out of DNS.
+> Perform various DNS queries.

 - Lookup the IP(s) associated with a hostname (A records):